getodk/docs/shared-src/docs-tech-guide.rst

             .. _win-64-or-32:
             .. admonition:: 64-bit or 32-bit?

-               Well over 90% of copmuters running Windows are 64-bit.
+               Well over 90% of computers running Windows are 64-bit.
                So you probably need the 64-bit version.

                If you are running a very old or low-powered computer,